 - Very sweet foods

-Talk with your doctor if your diarrhea doesn't diminish or becomes more severe, or if you lose weight and become weak.
+Talk with your doctor if your diarrhea doesn't gradually go away or becomes more severe, or if you lose weight and become weak.
 Your doctor may recommend medicines, such as loperamide (Imodium A-D), which slows down intestinal movement, or medications that decrease the laxative effect of bile, such as cholestyramine (Prevalite).
 Your doctor may also suggest that you take a multivitamin to compensate for malabsorption of fat-soluble vitamins.